Periods of Automorphic Forms Associated to Strongly Tempered Spherical Varieties: Local multiplicity

 In this subsection we assume that $H$ is reductive.
 The model $(\GL_4\times \GL_2,\GL_2\times \GL_2)$ has already been considered in the previous paper \cite{PWZ19}, so we will focus on the models $(G,H)=(\GSp_6\times \GSp_4,(\GSp_4\times \GSp_2)^0)$ and $(G,H)=(\GU_4\times \GU_2,(\GU_2\times \GU_2)^0)$.

 Let $\pi$ be an irreducible representation of $G(F)$ with trivial central character and $\theta_\pi$ be its Harish-Chandra character.
 For a semisimple element $x\in G(F)$, we let $c_\pi(x)$ be the average of the regular germs of $\theta_\pi$ at $x$.
 We refer the reader to Section 4.5 of \cite{B15} for the definition of regular germs.
-In fact, for all the cases we considered in the paper, $\Fg_x(F)$ contains at most one regular nilpotent orbit, so $c_\pi(x)$ is just the regular germ of $\theta_\pi$ at $x$.
 We want to emphasize that $c_\pi(x)$ is zero if the centralizer $G_x$ is not quasi-split.
 We also let $\CT_{ell}(G)$ be a set of representatives of maximal elliptic tori of $G(F)$.